SUGAR INSURANCE FUND BOARD

 Categories

-The Sugar Insurance Fund Board is a parastatal body operating under the aegis of the Ministry of Agro-Industry, Food Security, Blue Economy and Fisheries (Agro-Industry & Food Security Division).
+The Sugar Insurance Fund Board is a parastatal body operating under the aegis of the Ministry of AgroIndustry, Food Security, Blue Economy and Fisheries (Agro-Industry & Food Security Division) Applications are invited from suitably qualified candidates for the post of Field Officer / Senior Field Officer on the permanent and pensionable establishment of the Fund:

 Candidates should have reached their 18th birthday and, unless already in the Public Service/Local Government Service/Approved Service, should not have reached their 45th birthday by the closing date.